tenable/access-undenied-aws/README.md

                                   by the get_scps command.
   --management-account-role-arn TEXT
                                   a cross-account role in the management
-                                  account of the organization that must be assumable by your credentials.
+                                  account of the organization, which must be assumable by your credentials.
   --cross-account-role-name TEXT  The name of the cross-account role for
                                   AccessUndenied to assume. default: